 As most of the activities in and around Minca are completely free to enter (thanks Mother Nature) and you can walk there by foot, we managed to stay under £30/$45 combined budget on our three-day stay.

 Accommodation: There are plenty of cheap and basic options in town, where a private double will cost $40-50,000.
 If you want to stay at one of the more popular hostels (often with lovely views, social areas. better facilities and the sort of place you could easily spend a day relaxing), then a private double is more likely to cost $70,000-80,000.
+If this is in your price range, check out Casa Loma and Casa Elemento.

 Food: There are plenty of cheap family restaurants offering a breakfast of arepas, eggs and coffee for $5,000.
 In the evening, you are a little more limited to backpacker-focussed places, but value is still good with plates starting at $10,000.
 There are limited street-food options.